major/MySQLTuner-perl/README.md

 --

 Sysschema is installed by default under MySQL 5.7 and MySQL 8 from Oracle.
-By default, on MySQL 5.6/5.7/8, performance schema is enabled by default.
+On MySQL 5.6/5.7/8 performance schema is enabled by default.
 For previous 5.6 version, you can follow this command to create a new database sys containing very useful view on Performance schema:

 	curl "https://codeload.github.com/mysql/mysql-sys/zip/master" > sysschema.zip